 It’s NaNoWriMo.
 What are you doing to get through it?

-Julia’s novel from last year’s NaNowriMo is in print now: Veronika Layne Has a Nose for News (#2 in the Hot Off the Press series) from Booktrope Editions.
+Find Julia’s novel from a past NaNowriMo here: Veronika Layne Has a Nose for News from Booktrope Editions.